 Ensure a competitive price is set from the start by staying updated on the market in your Pennsylvania neighborhood.
 Consider starting prices, often prices are dropped, and how long it takes for homes in different price ranges to be taken off the market.

-Your real estate agent can help you with your research by performing a Comparative Market Analysis, or CMA.
+Your real estate agent can help you with your research by performing a comparative market analysis (CMA) report.
 A CMA is a process of comparing your home to others that recently sold and are of similar size, age, and location, to calculate an accurate value.

 CMAs take the number of bedrooms and bathrooms, the square footage of your home, upgrades and renovations, and even more unique details into account.